khelmric/gcptree/TUTORIAL.md

 ./gcptree.sh $RESOURCE_ID
 ```

-Click the **Next** button to move to the next step.
+Click **Next** to proceed.

-## Congratulations
+## Congratulations!

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

-You're all set!
+You're all set! 🎉

-You can now see your Google Cloud Resource Tree.
+You’ve successfully displayed your Google Cloud Resource Tree.
+If you encounter any issues, double-check the following:

-Done!
+- **API is enabled**
+- **IAM roles are correctly assigned**